whirvis/ketill/README.md

   2. Said definitions rarely require logic, just a statement of features.
   3. Device definitions requires little or no unit testing when properly written.
   4. The same device can be implemented with different adapters, enabling features as desired.
-  5. Cross-platform support (e.g., using `GlfwXboxAdapter` on MacOS and `XInputXboxAdapter` on Windows)
+  5. Cross-platform support (e.g., using `GlfwXboxAdapter` on MacOS and `XInputXboxAdapter` on Windows).

 Ketill also provides a litany of built-in definitions and implementations.
 The goal of these built-in devices and adapters is to reduce the time required to get device I/O up and running.
 They also serve as examples for those who wish to create their own devices and/or adapters.